pikaia79/baud/doc/Architecture.md

-# The Architecture of BaudEngine
+# The Architecture of BAUD

-BaudEngine is a distributed document database.
+BaudEngine is a multi-model distributed database.

 ## Features